observablehq/plot/README.md

 If the **x** channel is not specified, dots will be horizontally centered in the plot (or facet).
 Likewise if the **y** channel is not specified, dots will vertically centered in the plot (or facet).
 Typically either *x*, *y*, or both are specified.

 The **r** option defaults to three pixels and can be specified as either a channel or constant.
 When the radius is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
 Dots with a nonpositive radius are not drawn.
 The **stroke** defaults to none.
-The **fill** defaults to currentColor if stroke is none, and to none otherwise.
+The **fill** defaults to currentColor if the stroke is none, and to none otherwise.
 The **strokeWidth** defaults to 1.5.

 Dots are drawn in input order, with the last data drawn on top.
 If sorting is needed, say to mitigate overplotting by drawing the smallest dots on top, consider a [sort and reverse transform](#transforms).